Timarida: 1995: three-year-old season

 On 10 September Timarida returned to all-female competition for the Matron Stakes (then a Group 3 race) at the Curragh and started 7/2 second favourite behind the British challenger Warning Shadows who had finished second to Ridgewood Pearl in the Irish 1000 Guineas.
 Ridden by Murtagh, Timarida turned into the straight in fifth place before moving up to dispute the lead in the final quarter mile.
 She stayed on strongly in the closing stages and won by a neck and half a length from Lap of Luury and Warning Shadows.
 Three weeks later the filly was stepped up to Group 2 class when she was sent to France for the Prix de l'Opéra over 1800 metres at Longchamp Racecourse.
 She was coupled in the betting with the Aga Khan's French-trained filly Balanka and started 2.5/1 favourite ahead of nine other fillies and mares including Vadlamixa (Prix de Lieurey), Garden Rose (Prix Chloé), Angel In My Heart (Prix de Psyché), Tryphosa (German 1,000 Guineas) and Erin Bird (Premio Regina Elena).
-Timarida raced towards the rear of the field before being switched to the outside by Murtagh in the traight.
+Timarida raced towards the rear of the field before being switched to the outside by Murtagh in the straight.
 She took the lead 200 metres from the finish and drew away in the closing stages to win by two and a half lengths from Angel In My Heart.

 Frankie Dettori took the ride when Timarida was sent to Canada to contest the Grade II |E. P. Taylor Stakes over ten furlongs at Woodbine Racetrack on 15 October.
 She was made the 5.5/1 second favourite behind the French challenger Matiara (Poule d'Essai des Pouliches) in a thirteen-runner field which also included Northern Emerald (Flower Bowl Invitational Stakes), Danish (Queen Elizabeth II Challenge Cup Stakes) and Warning Shadows.
 After settling in sixth place Timarida moved forward approaching the final turn, took the lead in the straight and won by three and a half lengths from Matiara.